 If you have a reliable high-speed internet connection, you are all ready to set up your new VoIP telephone service.

 Most VoIP systems consist of a VoIP phone (a VoIP desk phone or computer with VoIP software and a headset), and a VoIP Server, which is usually located at the VoIP service provider.
 VoIP phones work better than a traditional PBX-based analog phone because the capabilities of a digital phone system are so much better.

 VoIP uses an internet connection, and signal information is transmitted securely.
 You can manage your VoIP system through a control program that runs on Chrome or Firefox.
 These management programs allow users to control access, manage system users, and set up user accounts.

-how much does it cost to implement a VoIP phone system?
+Now that you understand how VoIP phone systems work you are probably wondering how much does it cost to implement a VoIP phone system?
 What can impact that cost?
 What are the monthly and annual costs for a VoIP phone system?
 This article will explain how much you can expect to pay for your VoIP phone system.